-A student is expected to attend all classes and attendance is the student's responsibility.
-There are often reasons why a student cannot or does not attend class.
+A student is expected to attend all classes and the material covered and announcements are the student's responsibility.
+There are often reasons a student cannot or does not attend class.
 Failure to attend class means that the student will be unfamiliar with the assigned reading material as well as ideas presented and discussed in class for the required papers.
 This cannot but help have a negative impact upon the student's final grade.
-Classes are given only once: if you miss class, it is your responsibility, not the professor's, to keep up to date with the course.
+Classes are given only once: if you miss class, it is your responsibility to keep up to date with the course.